 More women, men, and children are trapped in slavery today than at any other time in history.
 Recent figures suggest more than 40 million people are severely exploited for the personal or commercial gain of others.
-Modern slavery is systemic and relies on people just like you and me benefiting from goods and services, without questioning how they were produced – or who may have been exploited in the process.
+Modern slavery is systemic and relies on people just like us benefiting from goods and services, without questioning how they were produced – or who may have been exploited in the process.

-The Modern Slavery Statements, which cover the 2020 calendar year, set out the steps CEDoW and other entities have taken to assess and address risks of modern slavery in operations and supply chains, and the plans to better manage that risk in 2021.
+The Modern Slavery Statements set out the steps CEDoW and other entities have taken to assess and address risks of modern slavery in operations and supply chains, and the plans to better manage that risk in future years.

 Peter Hill, Director of Schools in the Diocese of Wollongong, said Catholic education is committed to the eradication of modern slavery and the exploitation of others.

-“With one in five Australian children educated in Catholic schools, we have an obligation to lead with courage and set an example for the students we serve.
-We will continue to work with the Australian Catholic Anti-Slavery Network to ensure our supply chain vendors uphold the rights and dignity of every person they engage” — Peter Hill.
+“With 1 in 5 Australian children educated in Catholic schools, we have an obligation to lead with courage and set an example for the students we serve.
+CEDoW will continue to work with the Australian Catholic Anti-Slavery Network to ensure our supply chain vendors uphold the rights and dignity of every person they engage” — Peter Hill, CEDoW Director of Schools

 “Australia and 190 other nations have pledged to end modern slavery by 2030, by adopting the Pope Francis-inspired UN Sustainable Development Goal (SDG) 8.7, which calls on all to take immediate and effective measures to eradicate forced labour, end modern slavery and human trafficking,” said Mr McCarthy.

 “As we work to eradicate modern slavery in all its forms from our operations and supply chains, let us strive to put the Catholic Church at the forefront of efforts to eradicate modern slavery nationally and globally in our generation.”